henriquebr31/Automated-Pipeline-for-Driver-Behaviour-Analysis/README.md

+Work developed in my Master's thesis in Data Science and Engineering at the Faculty of Engineering of the University of Porto entitled 'Developing an Automated Pipeline for Driver Behaviour Analysis'

+To use the pipeline interface, run the following command in the terminal: python configuration.py

-Para usar a interface correr o seguinte comando no terminal: python configuration.py Para criar a conda interface necessária: conda env create -f environment.yml
+To create the required conda interface: conda env create -f environment.yml

-Mais informações contactar: henriquebribeiro00@gmail.com
+The models.ipynb file contains some models created with the aim of detecting driver drowsiness.

+For more information contact: henriquebribeiro00@gmail.com